spack/spack-monitor/docs/getting_started/api.rst

 then any kind of metadata can be added.
 The data keys that you send will correspond to where the metadata is added:

- - environ: indicates a list of environment variables to link to a build
+ - environment_variables: indicates a list of environment variables to link to a build
  - install_files: indicates a list of install files to be created as objects
- - attributes: indicates one or more attributes (key/value pairs) that can be associated with an object.
-If the object does not already exist, it's created.
+ - config_args: the content of ``spack-configure-args.txt``

- - config: the content of ``spack-configure-args.txt``
+Any other attribute is assumed to be a lookup of key value pairs, indexed by an object.

 As a user, you are allowed to send as many of these keys and data to the server as you see fit, meaning you can do multiple kinds of analyses at once and then